grafana/grafana/docs/sources/datasources/tempo.md

 ## Provision the Tempo data source

-You can configure data sources using config files with Grafana's provisioning system.
-Read more about how it works and all the settings you can set for data sources on the [provisioning docs page]({{< relref "../administration/provisioning/#datasources" >}}).
+You can modify the Grafana configuration files to provision the Tempo data source.
+Read more about how it works and all the settings you can set for data sources on the [provisioning]({{< relref "../administration/provisioning/#datasources" >}}) topic.

 Here is an example config: